 The 3 key features we built upon were:

 - Resource Schedulers – we leveraged our underlying CPU and IO schedulers for this feature.
 In fact, the schedulers are the main component in making the prioritization happen; they all work with the “shares” concept.
 Schedulers can create the appearance of several parallel queues where each queue gets served with different QOS.
-(For details, you can study more about Scylla’s IO Scheduler in this three part blog series: Part 1, Part 2, and Part 3.)
+(For details, you can study more about ScyllaDB’s IO Scheduler in this three part blog series: Part 1, Part 2, and Part 3.)

 - Seastar’s Remote Procedure Call (RPC) isolation cookies – allowing priority information to propagate across network boundary, this means that even operations that are performed on different nodes inherit the priority of the current workload.